7 Things I've Learned in 7 Months Sober

 I try to inspire hope in everyone I meet.
 I associate with people who do the same.
 I am selective in my friends.
 I respect my friends and would not associate with someone that was not a good person.
 Quality over quantity on this one.

 3. I have BOUNDARIES.

-I am actively learning to say no to people at work, at home, to friends, to acquantances...you get it.
+I am actively learning to say no to people at work, at home, to friends, to acquaintances...you get it.
 The answer is no sometimes.
 I am still actively trying to say no without following the no with an excuse or an apology.
 You cannot do it all.
 This is ok.

 4. I can let sadness be sadness.

 I am not squashing bad feelings.
 I am letting myself feel them and cry or feel them and be angry.
 I surprise myself every time I have a feeling.
 It is a new thing for me to absorb so much.
-But, instead of being scared of my feelings like I was, I am excited because it is an opportunity to learn from them.
+Instead of being scared of my feelings like I was, I am excited because it is an opportunity to learn from them.
 I am surrounding myself with people who forgive me for being a basket-case most of the time.